Protecting Classifiers From Attacks: Protecting classifiers from attacks

-For the AB-ACRA algorithm, we used the 12 most relevant features (in terms of their coefficients having the highest posterior mode in absolute value) as summary statistics $s$.
-Figure \ref{fig:samples} compares the accuracy of ACRA and MR for different sample sizes $N$ in Algorithm \ref{alg:gen_ara}, and tolerance $TOL = 2$.
-As we can see, ACRA beats MR in tainted data with just 5 samples.
-The accuracy saturates quickly as we increase the number of samples.
-Thus, we get good performance with a relatively small sample size.
-Figure \ref{fig:tolerance} plots the accuracy of ACRA against MR for different values of $TOL$.
-As expected, as this parameter decreases, accuracy increases, albeit at a higher computational cost.
+As summary statistic $s$ for AB-ACRA, we use the 11 features (out of 150) having the highest permutation feature importance \citep{breiman2001random}.
+Given the discrete nature of the covariates, the distance used in the ABC scheme is Hamming's.
+Figure \ref{fig:samples} compares the accuracy of AB-ACRA and RF for different sample sizes $N$ in Algorithm \ref{alg:gen_ara}, and tolerance $\epsilon = 2$.
+As we can see, AB-ACRA beats RF in tainted data with $N=5$.
+The accuracy saturates quickly as we increase the number of samples: good performance is achieved with a relatively small sample size.
+Figure \ref{fig:tolerance} plots the accuracy of AB-ACRA against RF for different tolerance $\epsilon$ values: as this parameter decreases, accuracy increases, albeit at a higher computational cost.

-Finally, we compare AB-ACRA with tolerance 1 (this value was found to give reasonable results for a moderate computational time), with MR and a heuristic approach that assumes that $p(x\vert x')$ is a uniform distribution over all possible instances at distance one from the observed $x'$.
-MR and the heuristic approach both obtained accuracy $0.52 \pm 0.01$, while AB-ACRA obtained $0.66 \pm 0.01$.
-As anticipated in Section \ref{sec:adv_aware_class}, defences that do not model explicitly the attacker's behavior have worse performance.
-However, AB-ACRA outperforms the heuristic approach and the raw MR as it explicitly models the attacker's behaviour.